meppent/paradigm-ctf-2022-writeup/sourcecode/README.md

 EQ
 PUSH1 [line of the penultimate opcode of the block] JUMPI
-DUP1 // if we arrive here, then we are in the third block DUP1 // so we duplicate 2 time what is on the stack PUSH1 0x00 // we store the bytecode between 0x00 and 0x60 in memory in order to return it MSTORE
+DUP1 // if we arrive here, then it is from the third block DUP1 // we duplicate 2 time what is on the stack
+PUSH1 0x00  // --
+MSTORE      //
-PUSH1 0x20
+PUSH1 0x20  // we store the bytecode in memory
-MSTORE
-PUSH1 0x40
+MSTORE      // between 0x00 and 0x60 in order to return it PUSH1 0x40  //
-MSTORE
+MSTORE      // --
 PUSH1 0x60 // size of the bytecode
 PUSH1 0x00 // offset of the bytecode in memory
 RETURN